microsoft/coyote/docs/_learn/tools/coverage.md

 permalink: /learn/tools/coverage
 ---

-## Code and activity coverage
+## Code and Actor activity coverage

 Standard code coverage tools record the percentage of code lines that are actually executed by test cases.
-Coyote additionally defines the higher-level metric _Machine Activity Coverage_ that reports state transitions and the percentage of possible events that are actually executed during a run of `coyote` tester.
+Coyote additionally defines the higher-level metric _Actor Activity Coverage_ that reports state transitions and the percentage of possible events that are actually executed during a run of `coyote` tester.